The Twenty-First Century War on Judgment: The Loser is Not Only The Individual, But Society Collectively.

 As a result of that post, a stream of comments soon ensued.
 Among them was one that went something like this: “I’m not in favor of abortion, but we must not judge others.
 Planned Parenthood does lots of good in the world, like providing counseling and contraceptives.
 Who am I to tell someone what they should do with their own body?
 After all, Jesus Christ said “Do not judge, and you will not be judged” (Lk 6:37).

 But back to the question: Did Jesus condemn all types of judgment?
 Nope.
-On the contrary, Jesus himself calls us to judge properly and with charity for the sake of building up the kingdom of God, for the sake of healing individuals and society.
+On the contrary, Jesus himself calls us to judge properly and with charity for the sake of building up the kingdom of God and to help, aided by God’s grace, to heal individuals and society.
 Fraternal correction for the good of another is an act of charity that is encouraged by Jesus and by the authors of the New Testament.

 First, let’s take a look at Luke 6:37.
 If we back up to v.
 27, we find that the words of Jesus regarding judgment are given within the context of love of enemies and exercising the virtues of mercy and forgiveness.
 Further, if we read all the way to v.
 42, we find that Jesus does not condemn all forms of judgment but rather hypocrisy.